 The postcode BS2 5DD will get you there on GPS, or if you are using an old-fashioned map, look for Bradford Rd (which is officially the A3062 and confusingly looks like it's North Road on Google maps).
 The cemetery is at the junction with Greendown Place, immediately adjacent to a roundabout.
-Free parking is easily available on the main road - please don't park in Greendown Place as its very narrow with residents' cars.
+Free parking is easily available on the main road - please don't park in Greendown Place as it is very narrow for residents' cars.

 If you are seeing the sights of our historic city you are likely at some point to be going to the Prior Park Gardens, a National Trust landscaped garden that was designed to show off the stately home of Ralph Allen, who owned the stone quarries from which Bath stone was extracted to build the city.